PokemonAutomation/ComputerControl/Wiki/Software/DiscordWebhooks.md

 <img src="images/discord-notifications-0.png" height="600">

-## Discord Webhooks:

-Currently, the only form of notification that is supported are Discord Webhooks.
-Full integration is still under development and not available yet.

-### Step 1: Open up the Discord settings.
+## Step 1: Open up the Discord settings.

 Open up the serial programs and click on the Settings button in the bottom-left section.
 This opens up the settings panel.
 Scroll down to the Discord settings.

 <img src="images/discord-notifications-program-settings.png">

-### Step 2: Get your Discord user ID.
+## Step 2: Get your Discord user ID.

 Your Discord ID is not "Username#1234".
 It's actually just a number.
 To get your Discord ID, [follow this guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).